 Do you have any tips for novice gardeners on how to get started?

 Start small!
 Don’t overwhelm yourself.
 Create a garden with native plants you know you will be able to maintain.
 And have fun doing it!

 Meet Sara online

 Sara will be delivering a free webinar for residents of the Credit River Watershed on May 2.
-Find out whether you live in the watershed by clicking here.
-You can also learn about other upcoming Your Green Yard webinars and workshops for landowners by visiting cvc.ca/LandownerWorkshops.
+Look up your address to find out whether you live in the watershed.
+You can also learn about other upcoming Your Green Yard webinars and workshops for landowners by visiting cvc.ca/events.